-The Compensation Committee consisted for the first six months of 2022 of Cecilia Vieweg (Chair), lan Lundin and Grace Reksten Skaugen and from 1 July 2022 of Grace Reksten Skaugen (Chair), Aksel Azrac and C. Ashley Heppenstall.
-The Compensation Committee met formally once during the first half of 2022 and once during the second half of 2022.
-Frequent contacts were also held by telephone and email to provide oversight and approvals of remuneration topics presented by Group management, as well as recommendations to the Board.
+It consisted until 4 May 2023 of Grace Reksten Skaugen (Chair), Aksel Azrac and C. Ashley Heppenstall and thereafter of Grace Reksten Skaugen (Chair), C. Ashley Heppenstall and William Lundin.

+The Compensation Committee met formally once during the first half of 2023 and once during the second half of 2023.
+Frequent contacts were also held by telephone and email to provide oversight and approvals of remuneration matters presented by Group management.

-The Compensation and the Renewables Committee invited the CEO and external advisors to attend some of its meetings and is satisfied that there has been no conflict of interest and that no individual was part of a decision that impacted his or her own remuneration directly.
-The work of the Board and the Compensation Committee during 2022 followed the governance process laid out in the 2020 Policy on Remuneration and the updated 2022 Policy on Remuneration, respectively.
-More information on the Compensation Committee's work during 2022, and the work of the temporary Renewables Committee established by the Board to oversee the establishment of the renewables business, including remuneration matters, can be found in the Corporate Governance Report in the Annual Report 2022.
-The Renewables Committee consisted of the current Board members Grace Reksten Skaugen, C. Ashley Heppenstall and Jakob Thomasen.
+The Compensation Committee invited the CEO to attend parts of its meetings and is satisfied that there has been no conflict of interest and that no individual was part of a decision that impacted their own remuneration directly.
+The work of the Board and the Compensation Committee during 2023 followed the governance process laid out in the 2022 Policy on Remuneration.
+More information on the Compensation Committee's work during 2023 can be found in the Corporate Governance Report in the Annual Report 2023.